helmwave/docs/docs/examples/umbrella-evil/README.md

 - You must keep extra chart.
 - You have new layer for conventional values.
-- Umbrella chart doesn't provide separate your environments.
+- Umbrella chart doesn't provide you environments separation.
 - When sub-chart is modified, you need to fix it twice.

 !!! info "Suppose that you need to describe the next architecture."